plamola/ocr-joplin-notes/README.md

 ```
 JOPLIN_TOKEN=f11db775b76e0f80ab39a932s3f79298d080d
 ```
 Note the `--network="host"` parameter, to allow for access to localhost.
+This only seems to work on Linux systems.
+For Windows and Mac,docker might not be an option.

 ### Still to do
 * Daemonize this module